 Collectively: So far I’ve done a few surveys where Collectively would send out survey email when there’s a brand project that they think I might be a good match.
 I’ve only got gifted a few REN Clean Skincare products, IG post HERE, and because of this, I get to try out REN and end up loving their products a lot.
 This fun Aperol project is also from Collectively.
 Because I have a smaller following, I am happy to work with brands that I resonate with or projects that I think it’s fun and allows me to be creative!

-Well, this I guess only applies for someone who has some skills they take pride in and is ready to become their own boss.
+Well, this I guess only applies to someone who has some skills they take pride in and is ready to become their own boss.

 I’ve personally known a few people that are able to utilize their Instagram accounts in which they have grown organically to a couple of thousands of followers to get a real job doing social media.
 Some people have launched online coaching classes teaching other influencers how to pitch their brands and get paid by brands.
 And I’m sure business or life coach is something you are all familiar with!